-The present prospective uncontrolled study comprised 28 patients with TED and restrictive myopathy who presented with diplopia that had developed within 6 months before their valit.
+The present prospective uncontrolled study comprised 28 patients with TED and restrictive myopathy who presented with diplopia that had developed within 6 months before their visit.
 All patients were treated with IVMP for 12 weeks.
-Deviation angle, limitation of estracoular muscle (EOM) movement, binecular single vision score, Hess score, clinical activity score (CAS), modified MOSPECS score, exophthalimometric value, and the size of EOMs on computed tomography were evaluated.
-The patients were divided into two groups: these whose deviation angle had decreased or remained unchanged 6 months after treatment (group 1; n=12) and those whose deviation angle had increased in that time (group 2: n= 11).
+Deviation angle, limitation of extracular muscle (EOM) movement, binocular single vision score, Hess score, clinical activity score (CAS), modified NOSPECS score, exophthalmometric value, and the size of EOMs on computed tomography were evaluated.
+The patients were divided into two groups: those whose deviation angle had decreased or remained unchanged 6 months after treatment (group 1; n = 17) and those whose deviation angle had increased in that time (group 2; n = 11).